Biden bars drilling over vast swath of Alaska

 The move follows a controversial decision by the US government earlier in the year to greenlight a ConocoPhillips project in the same area.

-The new prohibition will cover 10.6 million acres (4.3 million hectares), or 40 percent, of the National Petroleum Reserve in Alaska (NPR-A), an ecologically important region for grizzly and polar bears, caribou and hundreds of thousands of migratory birds.
+The new prohibition covers 10.6 million acres (4.3 million hectares), or 40 percent, of the National Petroleum Reserve in Alaska (NPR-A), an ecologically important region for grizzly and polar bears, caribou and hundreds of thousands of migratory birds.

 "Alaska is home to many of America's most breathtaking natural wonders and culturally significant areas," Biden said in a statement.